 From Borrodale, where he lived in the manner described for several days, he dispatched messengers to all the chiefs from whom he had any expectation of assistance.
 The first that came to see him was Donald Cameron, younger of Locheil; a man in middle age, of great bravery, and universally respected character.
-Young Locheil, as he was generally called, was the sen of the chief of the clan Cameron, one of the most numerons and warlike of all the Highland trihes.
-His father had been engaged in the insurrection of 1715, for which he was attainted and in exile; and his grandfather.
-Sir Evan Cameron, the fellow-soldier of Montrose and Dundee, had died in 1719, after almost a century of unilitary partisanship in behalf of the honse of Stuart.
-Young Locheil had been much in contidence with the exiled family, whose chief agent in the north of Scotland he might be considered; an office for which he was peculiarly well qualified on account of his talents, his integrity, and the veneration in which he was held by his countrymen.
-He was one of the seven gentlemen who, in 1740, entered into an association to procure the restoration of King James; and he had long wished for the conserved that Charles had land ed without troops and arms, and with only seven followers, he determined to abstain from the enterprise, but
+Young Locheil, as he was generally called, was the sen of the chief of the clan Cameron, one of the most numerous and warlike of all the Highland tribes.
+His father had been engaged in the insurrection of 1715, for which he was attainted and in exile; and his grandfather, Sir Evan Cameron, the fellow-soldier of Montrose and Dundee, had died in 1719, after almost a century of military partisanship in behalf of the house of Staart.
+Young Locheil had been much in contidence with the exiled family, whose chief agent in the north of Scotland he might be considered; an office for which he was peculiarly well qualified on account of his talents, his integrity, and the veneration in which he was beld by his countrymen.
+He was one of the seven gentlemen who, in 1740, entered into an association to procure the restoration of King James; and he had long wished for the concerted time when he should bring the Highlands to aid an invading party in that cause.
+When he now learned that Charles had landed without troops and arms, and with only seven followers, he determined to abstain from the enterprise, but make In the r of hi troop eil and nor desig his bo time, and i reaso " Bro Princ which every quene repre gener were fiden all th such ! in his to be friend whose this p a few and 1 the ci my fi from poign share has gi war c tion, t have exting Loc other settle: dispat of his In th active be tru